 SA Objectives Appraisal of Site Ideas for mitigation 7.
 Environment and Landscape Mixture of open land and industrial development, the housing site lies to the north of a ridge-line to the north-east of Stapleford and west of Bramcote.
 There are a number of recreational assets within the vicinity of the site, such as the Bramcote Hills Park and Stapleford Hill, and these contribute to the medium landscape value of the wider area.
 There is a low visual susceptibility arising from the fact that the site does not contribute to the visual amenity of several receptors, and is of limited visibility due, in part, to its mature boundary vegetation.
 Overall the visual sensitivity is low.
 Housing would need to be set back from both the Crematorium and Stapleford Hill, minimising (or removing) any adverse impact on Green Infrastructure / landscape.
 8. Natural Resources and Flooding Minimal water quality issues but some mitigation will be required generally.
 No agricultural land quality issues.
 9. Waste Demolition of existing storage yard and / or farmhouse to the north of the site will result in demolition waste.
 Potential to reuse materials from demolition.
 10. Energy and Climate Change 11.
 Transport Existing cycle route along the boundary of the housing site.
 Within 500m of at least half-hourly bus service.
 Urban design of transport routes to support development.
-12. Employment Stimulates construction and other jobs.
-13. Innovation 14.
+Incorporate measures to reduce speed of traffic along Coventry Lane.
+Single crossing point to serve both this site and the Bramcote 'East of Coventry Lane' sites.
+12. Employment Stimulates construction and other jobs. - 13.
+Innovation 14.
 Economic Structure